awconstable/austenconstable.com/content/posts/2023/09/2023-09-02-3peaks-unfinished-business.md

 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Scafell Pike: ✅
 🏴󠁧󠁢󠁷󠁬󠁳󠁿 Snowdon: ✅

-Overall it took us 436 hours to complete the challenge, but I'm really pleased to have finally done it!
+Overall it took us 436 hours to complete the challenge, and I'm really pleased to have finally done it!

 <iframe src="../html/2023/09/2023-09-02-3peaks-unfinished-business.html" width="640" height="640" style="border:none;" scrolling="no"></iframe>